hgl/nixverse/README.md

 1. Define a Home Manager user and have it use a custom module.
 1. Install NixOS with this configuration to all machines in parallel.

+You might expect these steps to take a long time, but as you’ll see, Nixverse can significantly speed up the process.

 We first define the two groups:

 ```nix